Gaza genocide: Torture and sexual violence

+Starvation, displacement, and destruction of living conditions

 Starvation and blockade

 In February 2024, Human Rights Watch and Amnesty International both released statements declaring Israel had failed to comply with the ICJ's 26 January ruling to prevent genocide by blocking aid from entering Gaza.
 A Refugees International report found that Israel had "consistently and groundlessly impeded aid operations within Gaza".
 The historian Melanie Tanielian argues that starvation and blockade should be foregrounded as methods of genocide alongside mass bombing.
 In an April report, B'Tselem called the unfolding famine "the product of a deliberate and conscious Israeli policy".
+Elyse Semerdjian characterised Israel's actions as genocide by attrition.

-In October 2023, the World Food Program warned of Gaza's dwindling food supply, and in December, alongside the UN, it reported that more than half of Gaza's population was "starving", fewer than one in ten were eating every day, and 48% were suffering "extreme hunger".
+In October 2023, the World Food Programme warned of Gaza's dwindling food supply, and in December, alongside the UN, it reported that more than half of Gaza's population was "starving", fewer than one in ten were eating every day, and 48% were suffering "extreme hunger".
 Palestinian Foreign Minister Riyad al-Maliki referred to "Israel's deliberate use of starvation as a weapon of war against the people it occupied"; an Israeli official called the charge "blood-libellous" and "delusional".
 In December 2023, Human Rights Watch found that Israel was using starvation as a weapon of war by deliberately denying access to food and water.
 In January 2024, UN experts accused Israel of "destroying Gaza's food system and using food as a weapon against the Palestinian people".
 In February 2024, finance minister Bezalel Smotrich personally blocked US-funded shipments of flour from entering Gaza, in violation of promises Israel had made to the US government.

 In early 2024, the United Nations special rapporteur on the right to food Michael Fakhri said that Israel is "culpable" of genocide because "Israel has announced its intention to destroy the Palestinian people, in whole or in part, simply for being Palestinian" and because Israel was denying food to Palestinians by halting humanitarian aid and "intentionally" destroying small-scale fishing vessels, greenhouses and orchards in Gaza ...
 We have never seen a civilian population made to go so hungry so quickly and so completely, that is the consensus among starvation experts.
 Israel is not just targeting civilians, it is trying to damn the future of the Palestinian people by harming their children.
-After the ICJ ruling the number of aid trucks Israel allowed into Gaza dropped by 40%.
+After the ICJ ruling, the number of aid trucks Israel allowed into Gaza dropped by 40%.
 In the ICJ's March reaffirmation of provisional measures, the court highlighted the "unprecedented levels of food insecurity experienced by Palestinians in the Gaza Strip over recent weeks, as well as the increasing risks of epidemics", acknowledging that since the Court's January order there had been a "lack of Israeli compliance" resulting in "the catastrophic living conditions" deteriorating further.